opencaesar/oml-tutorials/tutorial6.md

     ```
 2. In [=Gradle Tasks view=], run `homesecurity-models/SecureSystems/build/build` and verify that it gives an error

-Note: We observed that producing an explanation for the inconsistency in this specific case takes a long time.
-We are currently investigating this issue.
-Meanwhile, if this took more than 10 mins for you, please kill the task from the Gradle Execution view (press the red button).

 > The inconsistency in this case is a result of the prototype only containing two smoke sensors whereas the changed realization architecture calls for at least three.

 3. Undo the change in `SecureSystems/src/oml/example.com/secure/architecture.oml` and right click on `homesecurity-models` and select Gradle -> Refresh Gradle Project.